ai4os/ai4os-ai4life-loader/README.md

 **Deployment Steps**
 - Navigate to the [AI4EOSC dashboard](https://dashboard.cloud.ai4eosc.eu/marketplace) marketplace
 - Locate and select the ai4os-ai4life-loader tool
-- Click on the "Deploy" button to start the deployment process **Configuration Form**
+- Click on the "Deploy" button to start the deployment proces

+**Configuration Form**
 - Select your desired model from the dropdown menu
-- Complete all required fields in the deployment form **Post-Deployment**
+- Complete all required fields in the deployment form

+**Post-Deployment**
 - The system will initialize your selected model
 - Wait for the deployment process to complete and the status change to running